logstash-plugins/logstash-codec-protobuf/README.md

 This is a codec plugin for [Logstash](https://github.com/elastic/logstash) to parse protobuf messages.

-# Prerequisites
+# Prerequisites and Installation

 * prepare your ruby versions of the protobuf definitions, for example using the ruby-protoc compiler from https://github.com/codekitchen/ruby-protocol-buffers
-* download the logstash-codec-protobuf-$VERSION.gem to your computer.
+* download the [gem file](https://rubygems.org/gems/logstash-codec-protobuf) to your computer.
 * Install the plugin.
 From within your logstash directory, do bin/plugin install /path/to/logstash-codec-protobuf-$VERSION.gem
 * use the codec in your logstash config file.
 See details below.

-# Usage
+## Usage

 Use this as a codec in any logstash input.
 Just provide the name of the class that your incoming objects will be encoded in, and specify the path to the compiled definition.
 Here's an example for a kafka input: